 Gel-Infused Memory Foam

-Gel-infused memory foam made a huge impact on the memory foam market back in 2011 and is still going strong as one of the most popular foam mattress materials on the market today.
+Gel-infused memory foam made an enormous impact on the memory foam market back in 2011 and is still going strong as one of the most popular foam mattress materials on the market today.

-As the name states gel-infused memory foam is basically memory foam made with gel-infused beads.
+As the name states, gel-infused memory foam is memory foam made with gel-infused beads.

 5 Weird Facts About Gel-Infused Memory Foam